 Chop your mint and arugula.

-Take your veggies out of the oven and assemble in a large bowl with the rest of the ingredients, except for the grilled tomatoes.
+Then, take your veggies out of the oven and assemble them.
+Use a large bowl and mix with the rest of the ingredients, except for the grilled tomatoes.
 If you are using sprouted lentils, mix them in as well.

 Serve with the grilled tomatoes on top.

 To make this recipe outstanding, you need to balance the number of textures in it.
 I am a big fan of textures; they are such an essential part of the eating experience.

 I recently read one of the most exciting gastronomy books I have come across lately: Flavor: The Science of Our Most Neglected Sense.